 Audio-visual material, microfilm, microfiche and other non-monograph material is rarely available for loan, though some libraries, particularly those in the US, will lend microfilm.

 Where material is not available for loan, readers should consider travelling to a library which holds the item: See Accessing Other Libraries

 It is also worth checking if material is available from the other libraries in the Cork area:

-Please email the Inter Library Loan desk with any queries.
+Please email Inter Library Loans with any queries.

 It is usually possible to supply any journal article, though items which are rare, or in foreign languages may take longer to obtain.
-Articles which are very long (usually more than 50 pages) may also be delayed.
+Articles which are very long (usually more than 50 pages) may also take longer, or require additional charges.